Do you offer any workshops?

 What tips do you have for those wanting to shoot in the water?

+Water photography can take years to master..
+And even then you still aren’t going to have success every time.
 My top tips for water photography would be to make sure you know your equipment like the back of your hand.
 You don’t want your equipment to distract you in the water.
 Also, to be effective in the water you need to train for swimming in the ocean.
 It’s a fun place to be but it can also be very dangerous.
 Staying in shape as well as being comfortable in the ocean is vital to getting successful photographs in the water.
-A fun little trick that I always use is to lick the lens and then dip it in the water to prevent water droplets from being on the lens.
+The hardest part of water photography is learning how to keep the ports clear of water drops.
+For more info you can read some online article or see the section in my creative live class.
 The most valuable piece of advice I would give a budding photographer would be to keep shooting and creating a large body of work.
 You’re not improving and developing if you aren’t shooting!

 What one piece of advice do you have for an emerging photographer?